Ettwiller/RIMS-seq/README.md

 `--fq2` : fastq containing Read2

-`--genome` : genome of reference (in fasta format) used for mapping
+`--genome` : genome of reference (in fasta format).
+The reference genome needs to be exactly the same as used in RIMS-seq.
+We recommend that the genome is derived from the assembly done using RIMS-seq reads to avoid possible issue.

 `--out` : name for the output (.bam format)